DenysSepta/s3_cli/README.md

 # S3 CLI Tool

 This is a Python command-line interface (CLI) tool for interacting with AWS S3.
-It allows you to list, upload, filter, and delete files in an S3 bucket, specifically under the `x-wing/` prefix.
+It allows you to list, upload, filter, and delete files in an S3 bucket.
+The CLI is flexible with configurable bucket names and prefixes.

 ## Features

-- **List Files**: List all files in the `x-wing/` prefix of the S3 bucket.
+- **List Files**: List all files in a specific S3 prefix.
 - **Upload File**: Upload a local file to a specified S3 path within the bucket.
-- **List Filtered Files**: List files in the `x-wing/` prefix that match a specified regex pattern.
+- **List Filtered Files**: List files in the S3 bucket that match a specified regex pattern.
-- **Delete Filtered Files**: Delete files in the `x-wing/` prefix that match a specified regex pattern.
+- **Delete Filtered Files**: Delete files in the S3 bucket that match a regex pattern, with optional dry run mode.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Python 3.x
-- AWS credentials (Access Key ID and Secret Access Key)
+- AWS credentials (Access Key ID and Secret Access Key) set as environment variables:

-## AWS Credentials Setup
+### Setting AWS Credentials

-Ensure your AWS credentials are set in the environment variables.
-These are required for accessing the S3 bucket.
-You can do this by setting the following variables:

-### Windows
+#### Windows

 Set the environment variables from the command prompt: